truenas/documentation/content/SCALE/SCALETutorials/TrueNASCLIShell/Storage/_index.md

 ---
 title: "Storage"
+geekdocCollapseSection: true
-description: "This article describes how to configure storage in the SCALE CLI Shell."
+description: "This article describes how to configure storage in the TrueNAS CLI Shell."
 weight: 9
 ---